RodZill4/material-maker/material_maker/doc/node_3d_sdf_color.rst

 Inputs
 ::::::

-The **Color** node accepts 1 input in 3D signed distance function format.
+The **Color** node accepts one or more inputs in 3D signed distance function format.

 Outputs
 :::::::